QiTai/Interview/Algorithm/Leetcode-Note.md

   + 289-Game of Life--**Use different numbers to represent the states**
   + 73-Set Matrix Zeroes--**use the first row and col to store the states**

-+ 419-Battleships in a Board vs. 200-Number of Islands
++ 419-Battleships in a Board vs. 200-Number of Islands vs. 305 Number of Islands II
   - 419(Extra rules, horizontal and vertical, easy to solve)
   - 200(DFS to solve)
+  - 305(Very good solution Grandyang)

 + Sum
   + 1-Two Sum